The science of B2B cold email subjects that convert (+ examples)

 Subject line 7: Question about company culture @ {{companyname}}

-How you can use it: Swap out “company culture” for a detail that is more specific to your prospect and product.
+How to use it: Swap out “company culture” for a detail that is more specific to your prospect and product.

-Make your question the first line, or hook, of your email.
+Turn your question into your email’s first line, or hook.
 Your prospect should see the subject and first line in the preview and know immediately what you are asking.

 Subject line 8: Ideas & feedback for you & {{companyname}}